 Tell us a bit about yourself:

 I retired in 2005 after serving 21 years in the United States Army, where I had a chance to travel the world and engage with a diverse, eclectic group of people and enjoy incredible experiences.
-During the latter part of my career, my interest in personal finance was piqued based on my own experiences and observations of the way most Americans plan – or more accurately, fail to plan – for retirement and the difficulty many face in starting the process.
+During the latter part of my career, my interest in personal finance was piqued based on my own experiences and observations of the way most Americans plan – or more accurately, fail to plan – for retirement and the difficulties many face in starting the process.
 During this period I made a concentrated effort to understand key personal finance terminology, concepts, and philosophies.
 When I’m not working at my regular, day job, I spend a lot of time writing material for my blog, Retirement Savvy, marketing my first novel, Cream City Hustle, or working on my second novel, Sin City Greed.

 How did you acquire $17,000 in debt?
 What did that debt consist of?

 Fortunately, because of my military service which provided various benefits, student loan debt has never been an issue for me.
 Additionally, I have never really bought more car than I could afford; so while I have had car payments in the past (I currently do not as both of the vehicles in my family are paid off) the corresponding debt was never really an issue.
-The primary source of my most significant debt was credit card debt, brought about by hyper-consumerism, buying more ‘stuff’ than I needed.
+The most significant debt was credit card debt, brought about by hyper-consumerism, buying more ‘stuff’ than I needed.
 The issue was compounded by a divorce, which I touch on in my first book, Rendezvous With Retirement: A Guide to Getting Fiscally Fit, which I often refer to simply as RWR.

 What did it feel like to have that much debt?

 How long did it take you to pay it all off?

 About two years.

 What resources did you use to help you through this process?